polkadot-fellows/RFCs/text/0032-minimal-relay.md

 This proposal alters very little for coretime users (e.g. parachain developers).
 Application developers will need to interact with multiple chains, making ergonomic light client tools particularly important for application development.

+For existing parachains that interact with these subsystems, they will need to configure their runtimes to recognize the new locations in the network.

 ### Compatibility